MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-setup-cicd-existing-pte.md

 > *The prerequisites for this how to is that you have a GitHub account.*

-This how to uses the BingMaps sample app, which can be found on GitHub in the [Business Central BingMaps.PTE repo](https://github.com/BusinessCentralApps/BingMaps.PTE).
+This article uses the BingMaps sample app, which can be found on GitHub in the [Business Central BingMaps.PTE repo](https://github.com/BusinessCentralApps/BingMaps.PTE).
 Copy the following URL (a direct download of the latest released app file from BingMaps sample) to the clipboard: https://businesscentralapps.blob.core.windows.net/bingmaps-pte/latest/bingmaps-pte-apps.zip – you can also download the .zip file and see the content of it.

 ## Steps